dan9401/skewtDist/etc/readme.md

 # To do List

 ## High priority
+- [ ] test files
+- [ ] finish vignette

 ## Optional
-1. [ ] difference between "expected" and "observed" information matrix
+- [ ] difference between "expected" and "observed" information matrix
-2. [ ] numerical correction of gamma for moment functions
+- [ ] numerical correction of gamma for moment functions
-3. [ ] gat infoMat
+- [ ] gat infoMat
-4. [ ] test files
-5. [ ] redistribute helper functions
+- [ ] redistribute helper functions

 # Useful links for getting the pkg released on CRAN: